Cacti/documentation/Frequently-Asked-Questions.md

 **A:** For you to actually get graph images, poller.php must run at least once so it can create .rrd files in Cacti's 'rra/' directory.
-Double check that you configured your `/etc/crontab` file to execute poller.php every five minutes.
+Double check that you configured your `/etc/crontab` file or the `cactid` service to execute poller.php at the desired frequency, normally either every 1 or 5 minutes.
 Also make sure that the user poller.php runs as has permission to create new files in Cacti's 'rra/' directory.
+In the modern Cacti, both the Web Server account and Cacti's Poller account must have write access.

 If all of your settings appear correct, try running poller.php manually by cd'ing to Cacti's directory and typing: